TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 .. index::
 	single: Settings.yml (format)

-A valid Sphinx project for an extension manual should contain a configuration file ``Settings.yml`` next to the main document ``Index.rst``.
-This file is your key to override default settings from the real Sphinx configuration file ``conf.py`` which is not part of your project (because it contains settings related to the build environment on http://docs.typo3.org).
+A valid Sphinx project for an extension manual should contain a configuration file :file:`Settings.yml` next to the main document :file:`Index.rst`.
+This file is your key to override default settings from the real Sphinx configuration file :file:`conf.py` which is not part of your project (because it contains settings related to the build environment on http://docs.typo3.org).
 Instead, this YAML configuration file lets you define project options.

-This extension takes care of loading options from ``Settings.yml`` as well, thus ensuring a smooth experience when working locally on your extension manuals before their automatic deployment to http://docs.typo3.org.
+This extension takes care of loading options from :file:`Settings.yml` as well, thus ensuring a smooth experience when working locally on your extension manuals before their automatic deployment to http://docs.typo3.org.

-A basic ``Settings.yml`` file should define a few basic project information:
+A basic :file:`Settings.yml` file should define a few basic project information:

 .. code-block:: yaml
 	:linenos: